Second Harvest is committed to supporting our community through training, certification and on-going best practice workshops.

 Every day, Second Harvest drivers deliver a portion of our donated fresh and frozen food to our Harvest Kitchens partners, including:

-Working under the supervision of food service professionals, trainees learn culinary skills while turning this food into nourishing prepared meals that we then deliver to our agency partners who lack adequate kitchen facilities and resources to prepare foods for families and individuals in high-need communities.
+Working under the supervision of food service professionals, trainees learn culinary skills while turning this food into nourishing prepared meals that we then deliver to our agency partners lacking adequate kitchen facilities and resources to prepare foods for families and individuals in high-need communities.
 The training students receive through the program provides them with valuable job skills needed to help them achieve a self-sufficient future.

 Community Food Safety Certification & Training: To support partnering agencies in getting the training for best practice in food handling.
 Through program, participants learn best practices of safe food handling, industry standards, and will receive 5 year certification upon completion of the program.
 Sessions are 8 hours in length including exam time.